Living with Incontinence: Social and Emotional Challenges

 Coping: Talk with your physician about products, or check out the options at your local pharmacy.
 Your physician can give you a referral to an occupational therapist who can evaluate what products would be best for your situation.
 Often people find it easier to accept wearing underwear liners or absorbent pads than protective underwear.

 It’s not “giving up” to use a product.
 Using a product can help keep you maintain dignity and independence.

 When It’s More than Urinary Incontinence

 Bowel (fecal) incontinence presents additional issues.
 There can be the issue of odor and the discomfort of having stool next to your body for any amount of time.
-There is the need to clean up after an accident, which might mean bathing or showering and the problem of disposal of the underwear that is soiled.
+There is the need to clean up after an accident, which might mean bathing or showering, and the problem of disposal of the underwear that is soiled.
 At some point you may not be able to handle these tasks independently, relying on help from someone else.
-Paid help can often assist with these tasks easily, but a family member or partner taking care of the same task might have more of a reaction.
-A bad reaction can leave you feeling ashamed and vulnerable.
+Paid help can often assist with these tasks easily, but a family member or partner taking care of the same task might have more difficulty.
+A negative reaction can leave you feeling ashamed and vulnerable.
 If help is needed in the middle of the night, not only is there a higher risk for falling, but also you might find yourself reluctant to wake your care partner to help.
 But not doing so is uncomfortable and not good for your skin.
 What is the best thing to do?

 Keeping in mind that you are not less of a person because of incontinence helps you to maintain your sense of self.
 Recognize that you are not your health condition.
 Retaining a sense of acceptance and yes, even a sense of humor, may be your best defense to leading a more stress-free and satisfying life.

+This fact sheet was prepared by Family Caregiver Alliance.
 Copyright © 2014 Family Caregiver Alliance.
 All rights reserved.